dmbarbour/glas/docs/GlasApps.md

 ### Threaded Applications

-In some use cases, developers may prefer the conventional 'app.main' procedure.
+In some use cases, developers may prefer a conventional 'app.main' procedure.
 The evaluator will heuristically partition the main procedure into a sequence of atomic steps.
 Minimum step size can be controlled by annotating 'atomic' sections, e.g. `(%an (%an.atomic) Operation)`, while maximum step size could be guided by 'yield' annotations (reporting an error if 'yield' appears within an 'atomic' operation).

 Every successful step will implicitly update stateful thread environment representing the call stack or continuation, local mutable vars, algebraic effects handlers, invariant assertions, instrumentation, and so on.
 Every aborted or divergent step is implicitly retried, much like a 'step' function for a transaction loop.
 This retry provides a basis to wait on a mutex, queue, or arbitrary conditions.
 Use of 'sys.select' together with 'atomic' can express flexible waits, e.g. wait on a queue OR a timeout, and bounded searches.